-While MIT's Block One proposals are positive news for Hull if enacted, the Block Two proposals have the potential to reverse those gains.
-The Airport Committee, with the support of the Hull community and the advocacy of our Massport CAC representative, Dave Carlon, will continue monitoring Block Two and oppose the implementation of any flight paths that could negatively impact our citizens.
+MIT's Block One proposals have neither been implemented, nor addressed, by the FAA since the MIT report was submitted.
+It is expected that the agency will clarify its position on Block One by the end of 2018.
+While these proposals would be positive news for Hull if enacted, the Block Two proposals could reverse those gains.
+The Airport Committee, with the support of the Hull community and the advocacy of our Massport Community Advisory Committee representative, Dave Carlon, will continue monitoring Block Two and oppose the implementation of any flight path that would negatively impact our citizens.